oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 7. Say hi on the [gitter](https://gitter.im/oppia/oppia-chat) chat channel!

-8. Join [our discord](https://discord.com/invite/dCJwEAgk3D) for fun activities!
+8. Join our [gaming event server on discord](https://discord.com/invite/dCJwEAgk3D) for fun activities!

 9. Take up your first starter project!
 You can find more details below.
 (Make sure to read and follow the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.)

+10. Facing any issues?
+Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.

 ## Developing your skills